stevemarple/NV08C_GPS_shield/hardware/version_1.0/README.md

 ### Active antenna, 2.85V supply.

-Fit a zero ohm resistor (0R) in place of C12.
-Omit L1 and C13.
+To use the internal 2.85V supply fit a zero ohm resistor (0R) in place of C12.
+Omit L1, C13 and JP6.

 ### External or no power supply